zhuqiuyang/hacker-notes/HTDP/3-FixedSizeData.md

 - keeps track of the state of the program.
 - `event-handler?`: a function that consumes the current state and a string that describes the key event and then returns a new state

+#### 3. How to design program

+A good program need good docs.

+3.1 Function Design

+##### Infomartion & Data

+All this **information** comes from a part of the real world—often called the program’s domain.

+For a program to process information, it must turn it into some form of **data** in the programming language

+(page 29 1117)